edgio-docs/edgio-docs/guides/applications/v7/security.md

 title: Introduction to Security
 ---

-The majority of web sites, web applications, and web servers receive and process requests from outside a company's protected internal network.
-This makes them potentialy vulnerable to a variety of malicious attacks including SQL injections, cross-site scripting, and application layer distributed denial of service (DDoS).
+Most web sites, web applications, and web servers receive and process requests from outside a company's protected internal network.
+This makes them potentially vulnerable to a variety of malicious attacks including SQL injections, cross-site scripting, and application layer distributed denial of service (DDoS).

 This exposure poses a threat to your infrastructure, the application’s performance, and the confidentiality, integrity, and availability of the data delivered by those resources over the Internet.
 These types of attacks can produce outcomes that are detrimental to your business, such as unauthorized access to content, the loss of personally identifiable information (PII), the dissemination of private/copyrighted information, and network downtime.